 States should establish preventive mechanism to avoid and reduce evictions of persons who are unable to pay their rent or their mortgages payments, which should include legal and debt counselling, provision of temporary housing benefits to make up for short term liquidity problems, debt rescheduling, and if required relocation support to more affordable housing units meeting adequacy standards.

-Guideline No. 9 - Ensure the right to housing for migrants
+Guideline No. 9 - Ensure the right to housing for regular migrants

 Singapore’s comments: Singapore supports the safe, orderly and legal movement of people through national borders.
 There should also be clear distinctions between migrants, refugees, and trafficked persons.
 Legal migration ensures that national domestic resources are properly channelled to enable documented migrants to have access to basic services like healthcare, housing, education and employment.
 We are of the view that this pragmatic and practical approach has benefited both documented migrants and their host countries.